Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

     for all patches.
 This may also require modifying patches that come from the EasyBuild repository itself.

--   Two additional tools were installed:
+-   Three additional tools were installed:

     -   lzip has a very standard ConfigureMake build process

     -   p7zip uses a MakeCp build process and we based the build process on the one in the EasyBuilders EasyConfig.

+    -   PRoot as that is useful if we want to use the SingularityCE unprivileged proot build process in an EasyConfig to modify an existing container.